VIAME/VIAME/doc/manuals/vital/architecture.rst

 using these types.
 Vital also provides various system utility functions like logging, plugin management, and configuration file handling.
 Vital does **not** provide implementations of the abstract algorithms.
-Implementations are found in Arrows and are loaded dynamically, by vital, at run-time via plugins.
+Implementations are found in the KWIVER Arrows and are loaded dynamically by vital at run-time via plugins.

 The design of KWIVER allows end-user applications to link only against the Vital libraries and have minimal hard dependencies.